semihgencturk/mint-react-alternative/README.md

 # Mint Official Website (Alternative)

 - It is an alternative website for the main project I developed for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
 - You can reach the main project I deployed as a product via [this link](https://github.com/semihgencturk/project-mint-react)
+- You can reach this website via [this link](https://ytumint2.netlify.app/)

 ## About The Project